MMcDuffie1996/My-Websites/README.md

 # My-Websites
-Here are HTML projects that I have completed
+Here are the HTML projects that I have completed